superPuero/kawa_ecs/README.md

 - **ecs.h** — modern, fast and parallel-friendly entity component system that can be used for building highly scalable aggregators, simulations and games
 - **meta.h** — powerful compile-time meta utility library, with things like consteval type_name<T>(), useful type_info wrapper and various handly template and meta programmin related tools
-- **task_manager.h** — wait-free CAS based task mailbox, made for high performance parallel task scheduling / handling
+- **task_manager.h** — CAS based task mailbox, made for high performance parallel task scheduling / handling
 - **testing.h** — robust and easy yo use DSL like testing framework
 - **and much more**
 ---